Detention of Craig and Lindsay Foreman: UK response

-Modus operandi
+Hostage diplomacy

-This incident has drawn attention to Iran's history of detaining foreign nationals on security-related charges, known as "Iran's hostage diplomacy" and often viewed as leverage in international relations.
-Advocates and former detainees have urged the UK government to act swiftly to secure the Foremans' release, emphasizing the need for prompt and decisive action in such cases.
+Iran has detained foreign nationals on security-related charges on many occasions, a practice known as "hostage diplomacy", with detainees used as leverage in international relations.
+Advocates and former detainees urged the UK government to act swiftly to secure the Foremans' release, emphasizing the need for prompt and decisive action in such cases.

-Ana Diamond, a British-Finnish dual-national and the founder of the campaign NGO Hostagesses Alliance, has told Sky News about her ordeal as a former prisoner in Iran, detained under similar charges, admitted the couple must be terrified adding that the arrest of a Craig and Lindsay Foreman shows the West has in its entirety failed to come up with a viable policy to counter Iran's hostage taking practice.
+Ana Diamond, a British-Iranian dual-national and founder of the advocacy NGO Hostagesses Alliance, told Sky News shortly after the Foremans were detained that their arrest showed the West had failed to come up with a viable policy to counter Iran's hostage-taking practice.